tahta07/tahta07/README.md

 ### Hi there 👋

 Welcome to my GitHub!
 I'm Yunus, a Landscabe Architecture graduate who's transitioning into Software Developer.
-Through self-study and enrolling in a coding Bootcamp at Kodluyoruz Front-End Bootcamp, I am building a solid foundation in both frontend technologies and frontend languages at the same time i want to learn Back-end technologies.
+Through self-study and enrolling in a coding Bootcamp at Patika.dev Fullstack, I am building a solid foundation in both frontend technologies and frontend languages at the same time i want to learn Back-end technologies.

 ### ✔️ I'm currently learning
 - JavaScript
-- ReactJS
+- VueJS
 - Html
 - Css